Classroom Strategies for Channelling Students’ Environmental Concerns into Empowerment

-The course is asynchronous and requires 3.5 – 4.5 hours to complete 5 modules with two optional zoom sessions.
+The course is primarily asynchronous and requires 6-10 hours to complete 5 modules with 3 optional zoom sessions.
 Resources include readings, surveys, reflections, videos and case studies.

-Module 2: Name feelings so students can identify and normalize feelings of anxiety
+Module 2: Naming and normalizing feelings of anxiety

-Module 4: Share stories of resilience and action
+Module 4: Excitement and empowerment through stories of resilience and action

 Schedule & Fee